karelsteinmetz/bobflux/README.md

 * returns new instances of modified state and its sub states
 * beware on array operations like push etc.
 * use as much as possible specific cursors
-* if you want to modify more sub states then you should rather create two actions with specified cursors.
+* if you want to modify more sub states then you should create two actions with specified cursors.
 Then invoke actions synchronously. b.invalidate waits for both actions.
-If actions take a long time then will be rendered intermediate state between actions.
+If actions take a long time then intermediate state will be rendered between actions.
 * implementation:
 ```js
 export let removeTodo = bobflux.createAction(